Grace Period is All You Need: Individual Fairness without Revenue Loss in Revenue Management: The ``Grace Period''

 In this section, we present the concept of the ``grace period'' and present the analysis of its incorporation into the First-Come-First-Serve algorithm (\FCFS).
 This will serve as a building block for the \textsf{GP-Enhanced} algorithms that we will follow. \FCFS works both in the case of \emph{stochastic} and \emph{adversarial} arrival sequences in network revenue management problems and is rather simple: it keeps accepting every arriving customer until the capacity of the requested resources is not enough.
 The primary sources of unfairness in RM settings (and hence also in the case of \FCFS) are: (i) limited resources, and (ii) the inherent structure of the algorithm.
 Note that when the available resources exceed the total demand, then \FCFS is always \emph{fair} since it accepts all customers; the problem arises when there are limited resources compared to the demand faced.

 At a high level, the \emph{grace period} is a time interval during which the algorithm (i.e., \FCFS in this case) decides when to stop accepting customers gracefully using randomness.

-\begin{definition}(Decreasing Grace Period) The \textit{decreasing grace period $[t_1(i),t_2(i)]$} for type $i$ customers is defined as: for \emph{any} $i(k)$ customer that arrives in between round $t_1(i)$ and $t_2(i)$, $i(k)$ is accepted with a probability of $1-\alpha$ if customer $i(k-1)$ was accepted, and $i(k)$ is rejected if $i(k-1)$ was rejected. \end{definition}

-Note that the grace period is defined \emph{per customer type}, i.e., in general, each customer type will have a different grace period.
+{ \begin{definition}(Decreasing Grace Period) The \textit{decreasing grace period $[t_1(i),t_2(i)]$} for type $i$ customers is defined as: for \emph{any} $i(k)$ customer that arrives between round $t_1(i)$ and $t_2(i)$, $i(k)$ is accepted with a probability of $1-\beta$ if customer $i(k-1)$ was accepted, and $i(k)$ is rejected if $i(k-1)$ was rejected, where $\beta = 1 - (1-\alpha)^{1/w_{\alpha}}$ and $w_{\alpha}$ is defined in the third property of $d(u,v)$ in Definition \ref{def:ifmetrics}.\footnote{Note that $w_\alpha$ is a \emph{parameter} of the problem \emph{controlled} by the seller.
+Specifically, the seller originally chooses the target $\alpha$ together with the distance metric $d(u,v)$ and then just solves the equation $d(u,v) = 1/\alpha$ to identify $w_\alpha$.} In the decreasing grace period design, each customer's acceptance depends only on the outcome of the immediately preceding customer, and is otherwise probabilistically independent. \end{definition} } Note that the grace period is defined \emph{per customer type}, i.e., in general, each customer type will have a different grace period.
 The exact mathematical instantiation of the parameters of the grace period (i.e., the interval $[t_1(i), t_2(i)]$) as well as the fairness parameters $\alpha, \delta$ are \emph{algorithm} specific.
 To illustrate this, we mathematically instantiate the grace period for the \FCFS algorithm below.